lldre/handle_exploration/README.md

 At the start of the function it decides between 2 major paths:
 ![d95767ddf8e6012ba1b93d684f9d0302.png](./_resources/9aed0c1d899e4f7bb2a465d66ead8910.png)

-After picking the `ObCreateHandle/ObOpenHandle` path, we encounter the first interesting piece of code in deciding what will happen to our `OpenProcess` call, `SeAccessCheck`:
+After picking the `ObCreateHandle/ObOpenHandle` path, we encounter the first interesting piece of code in deciding what will happen to our `OpenProcess` call, [SeAccessCheck](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/wdm/nf-wdm-seaccesscheck):

 ![72cb7c6da566e33f33a868e3d8a07847.png](./_resources/70604d81a29742b3a333a0ae98e4b4ca.png)